 Recently I needed to add some keyboard shortcuts to an app I was working on.
 I wrote up some example code and decided to write this article about it.
 It goes into various types of shortcuts, caching, some potential bugs and pitfalls you might encounter, and more. 👇

 I made a custom React hook to handle keyboard shortcuts.
+Here are the links to the demo and source code:

 • A single keypress: X